 Please complete the Laser Safety Training and send the certificate to a Design Studio TA to schedule a training session.

-Other laser cutters are available in the WSE Advanced Manufacturing Lab at the Wyman Park Building, and in the WSE Makerspace in Fast Forward U.
+Other laser cutters are available in the WSE Advanced Manufacturing Lab at the Wyman Park Building, and in the JHU Makerspace in the Pava Center.

 CNC Router